sourcefrog/cargo-mutants/DESIGN.md

 `console.rs` -- colored output to the console including drawing progress bars.
 The interface to the `console` and `indicatif` crates is localized here.

+`interrupt.rs` -- Handle Ctrl-C signals by setting a global atomic flag, which is checked during long-running operations.

 `lab.rs` -- A mutants "lab": manages generating and testing mutants.
 Contains effectively the main loop of the program: build and test every mutant.